ur-fault/TMaze/README.md

 ### How to build from source

 1. Make sure you have [cargo](https://crates.io/) installed
-1. Clone GitHub repository or download as zip, then extract it
+1. Clone GitHub repository or download it as zip, then extract it
 1. Go to that folder
 1. Run `cargo run --release` to run
-1. Alternatively you can only build it with `cargo build --release`
+1. Alternatively you can just build it with `cargo build --release`
 1. Compiled executable is in the folder `./target/release/`